-Perceived organizational support.
-We measured the physicians' perceptions of beneficial organizational treatment using Settoon, Bennett, and Liden's (1996) eight-item scale of perceived organizational support.
-We asked the respondents to indicate on a seven-point scale the extent to which they agreed with the eight items.
-We list two sample items here (1 = strongly disagree / 7 = strongly disagree): (1) Healthcorp cares about my opinions.
-(2) Healthcorp is willing to help me, if I need a special favor.
+Perceived organizational support (POS).
+We measured the physicians' perceptions of beneficial organizational treatment using Settoon, Bennett, and Liden's (1996) eight-item perceived organizational support scale.
+We asked the respondents to indicate the extent of their agreement using the same seven-point scale given above.
+Two sample items are: (1) "Healthcorp cares about my opinions."
+(2) "Healthcorp is willing to help me, if I need a special favor."
 The composite reliability of this measure was .94.

-Perceived psychological contract violation.
-We measured physicians' perceptions of detrimental organizational treatment using Robinson and Morrison's (2000) four-item scale of perceived psychological contract violation.
-We asked the respondents to indicate, on a seven-point scale, the extent to which they agreed with the following (1 = strongly disagree / 7 = strongly disagree): (1) I feel a great deal of anger toward Healthcorp.
-(2) I feel betrayed by Healthcorp.
-(3) I feel that Healthcorp has violated the contract between us.
-(4) I feel extremely frustrated by how I have been treated by Healthcorp.
+Perceived psychological contract violation (PPCV).
+We measured physicians' perceptions of detrimental organizational treatment using Robinson and Morrison's (2000) four-item scale of perceived psychological contract violation, rated on the same scale noted above: (1) "I feel a great deal of anger toward Healthcorp."
+(2) "I feel betrayed by Healthcorp."
+(3) "I feel that Healthcorp has violated the contract between us."
+(4) "I feel extremely frustrated by how I have been treated by Healthcorp."
 The composite reliability of this measure was .96.
 Perceived organizational support and perceived psychological contract violation are parallel in the sense that they both target intentional administrator actions (Aselage & Eisenberger, 2003; Eisenberger et al., 1986; Morrison & Robinson, 1997; Robinson & Morrison, 2000).